MarshHawk/automation-framework/README.md

   * Environments, including command line variables, are thouroughly isolated, no global installs necessary (except Conda distro)
   * Switch between Python versions (2.*, 3.*) with simple parameters
   * Use working scientific Python packages (e.g. for machine learning) effortlessly
+  * Conda is not just for Python, other potentially useful tools like Node.js can be added to env

   #### What Pytest offers:
   * Built-in dependency injection model yields solid tests via fixtures